 Iowa Farm Sanctuary: Rescue Stories and Celebrating Second Chances

-When we featured the Iowa Farm Sanctuary last year, Jered and Shawn Camp were still looking for farmland.
-After searching for just the right place, the Camps found a ten-acre farm in Marengo.
+After searching for just the right place, Jered and Shawn found a ten-acre farm in Marengo for the Iowa Farm Sanctuary.
 Surrounded by fields of corn, the Iowa Farm Sanctuary is nestled among rolling hills, with a small pond and plenty of space for grazing and rooting.
 It’s home to 28 rescued farm animals, including cows, sheep, goats, pigs, ducks, and chickens, plus five rescued dogs.
 It also provides an opportunity for people to experience these animals as sentient, intelligent beings in a picturesque rural setting.
+The Iowa Farm Sanctuary is a popular destination for families looking for a wholesome farm experience.

 How The Animals Got There